Factbox - How Indonesia executes death row inmates

-Indonesia is expected to soon execute by firing squad a group of 10 convicts, most of them foreigners, for drug offences on the prison island of Nusakambangan in Central Java.
+Indonesia is expected to soon execute by firing squad a group of nine convicts, most of them foreigners, for drug offences on the prison island of Nusakambangan in Central Java.

-The executions, which will be the second round under President Joko Widodo, have drawn international criticism and sparked diplomatic tensions with Australia, France and Brazil, which have nationals on death row.
+The executions, which will be the second round under President Joko Widodo, have drawn international criticism and sparked diplomatic tensions with Australia, the Philippines, Nigeria and Brazil, which have nationals on death row.

 Widodo has pledged no clemency for drug offenders, citing a "drug emergency" in the world's fourth-largest country, but has said he was open to abolishing the death penalty in the future.